Turns out, this is a doozy of a question.

 Similarly, your costs will change depending on whether and how much you choose to contribute to the premiums of your employees’ dependents.

-Health insurance premium factors you don’t have control over
+What health insurance premium factors do I not have control over?

 Where your business and employees are based plays a big role in insurance costs.
 Prices and plans can vary by state or region.

 2. Age of enrollees